• Skip to primary navigation

 1. Power OFF the computer by using the Power button.

-2. Insert the Bootable USB Drive into Computer and use the Power button to Restart Computer.
+2. Insert Bootable USB Drive into USB Port of the computer and use the Power button to Restart the computer.

 3. After the computer restarts, click on Next > select Repair your computer option and navigate to Troubleshoot > Advanced options > Command prompt.